stropho/rollup-plugin-banner2/README.md

 `rollup` itself contains `output.banner` option.
 The difference between this plugin and the `output.banner` parameter provided by the rollup is that the banner will not be cleaned up - for example by `rollup-plugin-uglify` plugin, the output file will not contain the `output.banner` parameter you set. `rollup-plugin-banner2` solves this problem.

 There is another banner plugin: https://github.com/yingye/rollup-plugin-banner .
-Unfortunately, it looks not maintained for quite some time now.
+Unfortunately, it looks **NOT MAINTAINED** for quite some time now.
 The main differences are described below.

 ## Usage